-Our People: Sheila Broderick, Chief Fire Officer

-Chief Fire Officer, Sheila Broderick joined Meath County Council in October 2017.
-Sheila started her career with Coffey Construction before joining local government as a Temporary Graduate Engineer with Clare County Council in 2000 and working for Limerick, Louth and Monaghan County Councils along the way.
-She is a qualified Civil Engineer and also holds an MBA, which was funded by her local authority employer between 2006-2008.
-She is a member of Engineers Ireland, the Irish Building Control Institute and the Fire Investigators' Association of Ireland.

-6. How we are supporting Gender Equality
+How We Support Gender Equality

-In line with the Gender Pay Gap Information Act 2021, 2022 is the first year that Meath County Council has reported on the gender pay gap, but equality, diversity and inclusion continues to be part of the way we work.

-Fair and transparent recruitment practices
+Fair and Transparent Recruitment Practices

-- As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all. - We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interviews, and supplying or arranging appropriate equipment. - All our Interview Boards are gender balanced and all Interview Board members receive a briefing on ensuring that interviews are conducted in accordance with the Council's recruitment and selection policies, which are based on best practice. - Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral. - We provide training and support, open to all employees to help them prepare for job applications and interviews. - Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.
+As an equal opportunities employer, we work to promote a culture of equality and we strive to embrace genuine equality of opportunity through our recruitment and selection process which are open to all.

+We provide appropriate assistance and accommodation throughout our recruitment and selection process, including providing easily accessible interview facilities, agreeing an appropriately timed interviews, and supplying or arranging appropriate equipment.

+All our Interview Boards are gender balanced and all Interview Board members receive a briefing on ensuring that interviews are conducted in accordance with the Council's recruitment and selection policies, which are based on best practice.

+Recruitment websites highlight family friendly and flexible working options, and our job descriptions and job advertisements are gender neutral.

+We provide training and support, open to all employees to help them prepare for job applications and interviews.

+Employees are paid according to an incremental salary scale, and we offer strong career progression opportunities which are open to all employees.

-Work-Life balance
+Work-Life Balance

-• We offer a wide range of flexible working and leave options which are available to all employees, including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes, work-sharing.
+We offer a wide range of flexible working and leave options which are available to all employees, including carer's leave, career breaks, paid maternity and adoptive leave, paid paternity leave, parent's leave, parental leave, shorter working year schemes, work-sharing.

-Blended working
+Blended Working

-- Blended working is now a part of our flexible working policies with flexible options to combine office and home/hub working.
-The Council also has a Right to Disconnect Policy to support a healthy work-life balance. - We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.
+Blended working is now a part of our flexible working policies with flexible options to combine office and home/hub working.

+We provide access to the Cycle to Work Scheme and the Tax Saver Scheme, to reduce commuting costs.

-Learning and development
+Learning and Development

-• We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
+We are committed to providing ongoing learning and development opportunities so that all employees can develop to their full potential.
 All employees are actively encouraged to pursue education opportunities through the Education Assistance Scheme, with study and examination leave also available.